 In addition to semiconductors, germanium is a critical component in photovoltaics and recyclable PET bottles, which further drives its demand across multiple industries.

-The combination of soaring demand and shrinking supply has created a perfect storm for price hikes.
+The combination of soaring demand and shrinking (restricted) supply has created a perfect storm for price hikes.
 Industry insiders are optimistic, with the Fraunhofer Institute projecting a significant increase in demand across high-tech sectors through 2035.
 Beyond 2030, the situation may worsen as delays in developing non-Chinese supply chains could exacerbate shortages.

 With all signs pointing to ongoing supply bottlenecks and increased consumption, germanium’s price forecast looks positive, and it’s poised to remain a profitable medium to long-term investment.